 The U.N.
-Security Council has adopted the U.S. interpretation of the insurgency - on August 4, 2005, it adopted Resolution 1618, condemning the "terrorist attacks that have taken place in Iraq," including attacks on Iraqi election workers, constitution drafters, and foreign diplomats in Iraq.
+Security Council has adopted the U.S. interpretation of the insurgency in Resolution 1618 (August 4, 2005), condemning the "terrorist attacks that have taken place in Iraq," including attacks on Iraqi election workers, constitution drafters, and foreign diplomats in Iraq.
 The FY2006 supplemental (P.L.
 109-234) provides \$1.3 million in Treasury Department funds to disrupt insurgent financing.

-Foreign Insurgents/Zarqawi Faction.35 A numerically small but politically significant component of the insurgency is non-Iraqi.
+Foreign Insurgents/Zarqawi Faction.32 A numerically small but politically significant component of the insurgency is non-Iraqi.
 A study by the Center for Strategic and International Studies released in September 2005 said that about 3,500 foreign fighters are in Iraq.
 According to the study, the foreign fighters come mostly from Algeria, Syria, Yemen, Sudan, Saudi Arabia, and Egypt, with Saudis constituting only about 350 of the 3,000 estimated foreign fighters.
-The